 That said, finding and trying strange new dishes is really part of the fun of travel.
 Maybe one day I’ll be brave enough to give the chicken feet a try.
 On second thought, still probably not.

 There are many opportunities to try fresh seasonal fruit in Taipei.
 Beautiful fruit is for sale in markets and via street vendors throughout the city.

 31. Braised Pork Rice (Lu Rou Fan)

-This slow cooked pork and shitake mushroom dish is another favorite food in Taiwan.
+This slow-cooked pork and shiitake mushroom dish is another favorite food in Taiwan.

-The meat and mushrooms are braised in a broth with other favored ingredients, including soy sauce, Shaoxing wine (Chinese Rice cooking wine), Szechuan peppercorns, star anise, cinnamon, fried shallots and slivers of dried tangerine peel.
+The meat and mushrooms are braised in a broth with other favored ingredients, including soy sauce, Shaoxing wine (Chinese Rice cooking wine), Szechwan peppercorns, star anise, cinnamon, fried shallots, and slivers of dried tangerine peel.

 When the meat is tender it is served over steamed rice, often with hard-boiled eggs and blanched bok choy on the side.